Searching with the Locator

 - Click OK.

-To create a locator filter:
+To create custom locator filters:

-- Name your filter.
+- In the Name field, enter a name for your filter.

 To implicitly include the filter even when not typing a prefix as a part of the search string, select Include by default.